luyadev/luya.io/docs/guide/cms/blocktypes.md

 |----|--------
 |vars|Variables where to user can enter data according to your type (select, text, radio, etc.).
 |cfgs|Those options are shown as well in the admin UI and are meant to be used optional options which could be use for developers.
 |placeholders|Defined placeholders allows you to mark an area where other blocks can be dropped and rendered.
 A common usecase could be a div with given class where dropping nested blocks is allowed.
-Its very common to enable `luya\cms\base\InternalBaseBlock::$isContainer` property when working with placeholders, this will render the block nicely with cols and rows (if configured).
+Its very common to enable <class name="luya\cms\base\InternalBaseBlock" prop="isContainer" /> property when working with placeholders, this will render the block nicely with cols and rows (if configured).

 Now you can add a field into the above defined type, this is like a configuration of a field which must contain `var`, `label` and `type`: